pennal/addresses/README.md

 - JDK 14 (You can use sdkman to easily switch between JDK installations (see https://sdkman.io/jdks)).
 - Your favourite Java IDE.
 We recommend using IntelliJ IDEA.
-- Gradle (the project provides a Gradlew wrapper, so no installation is required)
+- Gradle (the project provides a Gradlew wrapper, so no additional installation is required)

-## Your assigments 📃
+## Your assignments 📃

+### Fork this repo

+Please fork this repository and make your fork repo private.
+By doing it that way your application and personal data remains private and only onstructive HR has knowlegde of it.

 ### Assignment 1 - Analyze the existing code 👓